24wangc/AODtestVectorPipeline/README.md

 ### Configuring and running the HDF5er:
-Choose desired collections and variables (double and unsigned int types) in lines 285 - 307 Set variable definitions in lines 311 - 368 (the goal is to make these selections in a configuration file)
+Choose desired collections and variables (double and unsigned int types) in lines 285 - 307

+Set variable definitions in lines 311 - 368

 Run in root:
 ```